FreeCAD/FreeCAD/src/Mod/Path/Tools/README.md

 Storing a tool as a JSON file sounds great but eliminates the option of an accurate thumbnail.
 On the other hand, storing each tool as a `*.fcstd` file requires more space and does not allow for generating tools.
-If one has an extensive tool aresenal they might want to script the generation of tools which is easily done for a `*.json` file but practically impossible for `*.fcstd` files.
+If one has an extensive tool arsenal they might want to script the generation of tools which is easily done for a `*.json` file but practically impossible for `*.fcstd` files.

 When a tool is instantiated in a job the PDN body is created from the template and the constraints are set according